leandromoreira/digital_video_introduction/README.md

 cd introduction_video_technology
 ./setup.sh
 ```
-All the hands-on should be performed from the folder you cloned this repository.
+All the hands-on should be performed from the folder you cloned this repository, for the **jupyter examples** you must start the server `./s/start_jupyter.sh` and follow the instructions.

 # Index